jintransit/WebDevCourseMaterials/0-browser-automation-selenium/README.md

 submit_button = driver.find_element_by_name('submit')
 submit_button.click()
 ```
-The resulting page should contain the string `Hello, World!`, let's verify this:
+The subsequent page should contain the string `Hello, World!`, let's verify this:
 ```
 assert 'Hello, World!' in driver.page_source
 ```